“Do what you feel in your heart to be right – for you’ll be criticized anyway. You’ll be damned if you do, and damned if you don’t.” Eleanor Roosevelt

 3. You find out who is real and who isn’t

 Criticism from others can show you who is your real friend and honestly want to help you.
 I believe in constructive criticism because sometimes there are things we can’t clearly see.
-Those real friends are here to point it out for us with respect and help us to get better.
+Those real friends are here to point it out to us with respect and help us to get better.

 Then there is the second group.
 People who are just hanging around with a mouth full of words but when it comes to showing the true color, you know what the game is about.